 struct msghdr {

-void *msg_name; /* optional address */
+void *msg_name; /* Optional address */

-socklen_t msg_namelen; /* size of address */
+socklen_t msg_namelen; /* Size of address */

-struct iovec *msg_iov; /* scatter/gather array */
+struct iovec *msg_iov; /* Scatter/gather array */

 size_t msg_iovlen; /* # elements in msg_iov */

-void *msg_control; /* ancillary data, see below */
+void *msg_control; /* Ancillary data, see below */

-size_t msg_controllen; /* ancillary data buffer len */
+size_t msg_controllen; /* Ancillary data buffer len */

-int msg_flags; /* flags on received message */
+int msg_flags; /* Flags (unused) */

 };

-msg_controllen members.
-The maximum control buffer length the kernel
+msg_control and msg_controllen members.
+The maximum control

-can process is limited per socket by the value in
+buffer length the kernel can process is limited per socket by the

-/proc/sys/net/core/optmem_max; see socket(7).
+value in /proc/sys/net/core/optmem_max; see socket(7).
+For

-error, -1 is returned, and errno is set appropriately.
+error, -1 is returned, and errno is set to indicate the error.

 These are some standard errors generated by the socket layer.

-Additional errors may be generated and returned from the underlying
+Additional errors may be generated and returned from the

-protocol modules; see their respective manual pages.
+underlying protocol modules; see their respective manual pages.

-EACCES (For UNIX domain sockets, which are identified by pathname)
+EACCES (For UNIX domain sockets, which are identified by

-path prefix.
+directories the path prefix.
 (See path_resolution(7).)

 (For UDP sockets) An attempt was made to send to a

-network/broadcast address as though it was a unicast address.
+network/broadcast address as though it was a unicast

 EAGAIN or EWOULDBLOCK

-The socket is marked nonblocking and the requested operation
+The socket is marked nonblocking and the requested

-would block.
-POSIX.1-2001 allows either error to be returned
+operation would block.
+POSIX.1-2001 allows either error

-the same value, so a portable application should check for
+constants to have the same value, so a portable

-both possibilities.
+application should check for both possibilities.

 ECONNRESET